unosquare/swan/README.md

 ### The `Terminal`

-Many times we find ourselves implementing `Console` output code as some NLog or Log4Net logger or adapter, especially when writing console applications, daemons and windows services.
+Many times, we find ourselves implementing `Console` output code as some NLog or Log4Net logger or adapter, especially when writing console applications, daemons and windows services.
 We also tend to write `Console` code for reading user input because it can't be some logger or adapter.
 And then you have the `System.Diagnostics.Debug` class to write to the debugger output.
 And finally, all your `Console` user interaction looks primitive and unprofessional.
 In other